World Cup: US Embassy Denies Visas to 147 Ghanaians Seeking to Support Black Stars

-- Sannie Daara, in a Facebook post, announced that only three people out of a group of 150 people who applied for US visas were approved
+- Sannie Daara announced that only three people out of a group of 150 people who applied for US visas had been approved

-- Social media users who took to the comment section of the post have shared varied opinions on the refusal of visas to Ghanaians
+- Social media users who took to the comments section of the post shared their views on Ghanaians being refused visas

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!